Teacher Helene Consult with Professor Helene

 A

-[About our stem cell culture room]
+[About our stem cell culture laboratory]

 https://stemcells.jp/lab/